shadowsocks/shadowsocks-windows/README.md

 you can start multiple Shadowsocks instances.
 To avoid configuration conflicts, copy Shadowsocks to a new directory and choose a different local port.

+#### Global hotkeys

+Hotkeys are NOT registered automatically.
+You should re-register all hotkeys after restarting Shadowsocks.
+If you are using multiple instances of Shadowsocks, you must set different key combination for other instances.

+##### How to input?

+1. Put focus in the corresponding textbox.
+2. Press the key combination that you want to use.
+3. Release all keys when you think it is ready.
+4. Your input appears in the textbox.

+##### How to change?

+1. Put focus in the corresponding textbox.
+2. Press BackSpace key to clear content.
+3. Re-input new key combination.

+##### How to deactivate?

+1. Clear content in the textbox that you want to deactivate, if you want to deactivate all, please clear all textboxes.
+2. Press OK button to confirm.

+##### Meaning of label color

+- Green: This key combination is not occupied by other programs and register successfully.
+- Yellow: This key combination is occupied by other programs and you have to change to another one.
+- Transparent without color: The initial status.

 #### Server Configuration

 Please visit [Servers] for more information.